simple-frontend-dev/frontend-applications-split/examples/1-separate-repositories/different-domains-per-applications/README.md

 ## Demo

-1. Open 2 terminal windows
+1. Open 2 terminal windows to install dependencies and run applications:

 2. On first window, run: